mattmakai/fullstackpython.com/content/pages/04-web-development/38-debugging.markdown

 developer has to learn how to debug code in order to write programs that work as correctly as time and budget allow.

+In addition to fixing bugs, debugging is an important skill for improving the efficiency of an application by optimizing performance and improving the logic.
+Debugging is a complex skill that takes time and practice for a developer to gain as a capability.

+## What are some common debugging techniques?
+Some common debugging techniques include:

+* Printing out or displaying values of variables and state at certain times during the execution of an application

+* Changing the state of a program to make it do different things.
+This is called altering the "path" of the program

+* Stepping through the execution of a program line by line

+* Breakpoints

+* Trace Points

+* Stopping the program at certain events

+* Viewing the output of a program in a debugger window

 ### Debugging tools
 There are many debugging tools, some of which are built into